Most people selling their home know where their heading next. It’s common for many to simply move into their next property, right after they sell.

 While most people sell with a plan in mind for where they’ll be moving to next, others find themselves scrambling to transition while they wait to settle down again.

-There are a variety of reasons why moving after selling your home is less than straightforward.
+There are a variety of reasons why transitioning after selling your home is less than straightforward.
 Maybe you haven’t yet decided on your next property, or perhaps you have circumstances that are placing you in limbo.

 There are solutions to planning out a transition that works for you, if you find yourself not sure of what your final destination will be after selling.